 People of the age of 70 and those with compromised health are at particular risk from COVID-19.
-Government encourages these people to stay at home where possible, and take additional precautions when leaving home.
-They may choose to work. https://covid19.govt.nz/help-and-advice/for-everyone/vulnerable-people/
+Guidance for people at risk of severe illness from COVID-19 due to age, and / or existing and underlying health conditions is available:

+https://covid19.govt.nz/assets/resources/COVID-19-At-Risk-Factsheet.pdf

-- You should agree with any high risk employees what measures will be put in place to manage their health and safety.
+- Workers are required to disclose any underlying health conditions that make them higher risk (see Appendix 4). - You should agree with any high risk employees what measures will be put in place to manage their health and safety.
 If you and your employee agree that you should not come to work during this period, and you cannot work from home, then you and your employer should discuss and agree what leave from work and pay arrangements apply.
-This could be a mixture of paid leave types (e.g., annual leave, special paid leave) or unpaid leave. - Workers must be required to disclose any underlying health conditions that make them higher risk (see Appendix 4).
-Such workers should be asked to immediately return home and stay there. - Workers living with vulnerable relatives/family may also need to stay home.

-• If workers disclose health issues that may increase their vulnerability, either for themself of for anyone they live with, seek medical advice before permitting them to remain at work if you are unsure about their level of risk.
+This could be a mixture of paid leave types (e.g., annual leave, special paid leave) or unpaid leave. - Workers living with vulnerable relatives/family may also need to stay home. - If workers disclose health issues that may increase their vulnerability, either for themself of for anyone they live with, seek medical advice before permitting them to remain at work if you are unsure about their level of risk.